stadium-software/repeater-datagrid/README.md

 ![](images/Statetype.png)

 ### DataSet
-The type must contain a property for each column your DataGrid will contain (visible and invisible).
+The type must contain a property for all columns your DataGrid will contain (visible and hidden).
 This type will be used in the *Repeater* *ListItem Type* property.

 The "DataSet" type for the sample application as the following properties
 1. ID (any)